antonioconselheiro/ngx-parody-api/README.md

 }
 ```

-`RelayConfigService` is a custom service from `omeglestr` that read user choosen relay, you can copy this approuch from `omeglestr`, can set the relays hardcoded or can create a custom service.
+`RelayConfigService` is a custom service from `omeglestr` that read user choosen relay, you can copy this approuch from `omeglestr`, can set the relays hardcoded or can create a custom angular service.

 ### Find Stranger
-After you configure your app relays, to find a stranger you must inject the service FindStrangerService as the example below:
+To find a stranger you must inject the service FindStrangerService as the example below:

 ```typescript
 import { FindStrangerParody } from '@belomonte/ngx-parody-api';